microsoft/pxt-arcade/docs/skillmap/balloon/balloon2.md

 hint~

 Press the (A) button as fast as you can.
-You should see the score go up with each click, and the timer should be counting down from 30 seconds.
+You should see the score go up with each click and the timer should be counting down from 30 seconds.

 ---
 ---